plausible/docs/docs/shopify-integration.md

 ## How to track checkouts and order confirmations

 To track your overall checkouts and order confirmations, you will have to add your tracking script to the "checkout.liquid" file if you're on Shopify Plus.

-If you're not a Shopify Plus merchant, you can go to "Settings" and in "Checkout and accounts" add the Plausible script into the "Order status page additional scripts" box.
+If you're not a Shopify Plus merchant, you can go to "Settings" and "Checkout and accounts".
+You can add the Plausible script in the "Additional scripts" text field of the "Order status page" section.

 <img alt="Track orders in shopify" src={useBaseUrl('img/order-status-page-shopify.png')} />